Terms and Conditions of Enrolment

 2.3.3.4 (subject to applicable laws) any death or personal injury suffered by the Student unless caused by the College’s proven negligence or breach of statutory duty.

-3.1 Students shall meet and comply with the requirements and/or standards, set out in this agreement and/or the Rules, including without limit the requirements and/or standards relating to conduct, attendance and the submission of course work.
+3.1 Students shall meet and comply with the requirements and/or standards set out in this Agreement, including without limit the requirements and/or standards relating to conduct, attendance and the submission of course work.
 The College reserves the right to suspend and/or exclude (at its discretion) any Student failing to meet such standards and/or requirements.

-3.2.4 to comply with such special requirements for a Course as may be imposed by law, accrediting or professional bodies or other applicable third parties.
-For clarification such specialised requirements may include criminal checks, health/medical checks or other conditions of conduct;
+3.3.4 comply with such special requirements for a Course as may be imposed by law, accrediting or professional bodies or other applicable third parties.
+For clarification such specialised requirements may include criminal checks, health/medical checks or other conditions of conduct

 4.1 The College shall use its reasonable endeavours to provide the Student with an education service which may, where appropriate, include a programme of study, classes and tutorials intended to prepare the Student for examinations and qualifications, and with relevant learning support if necessary.